 - Write the vow down and hang it on a wall.

 - Offer to pay someone $1000 if you fail.

 Does $1000 seem like a lot to you?
 Good!
 That’s the whole point!
 There has to be some sort of serious motivation!

 I’ve probably been too soft on my students.
 But the solution isn’t to swing in the other direction and become too strict.
 I need to find a balance.

 I think I’ve found that balance with the concept of a 100-Day Seigan.

 If you’ve learned from me face-to-face, then I want to encourage you to do a 100-Day Seigan.
 Do an easy one if you like.
 But just do it.

 Let me tell you from my own personal experience that completing a seigan like this feels absolutely wonderful.
 To say that you will feel good about yourself is an understatement.

 If you are thinking about undertaking a 100-Day Seigan, let me know in the comments.
 That’s a good way to hold yourself accountable.
 Declare your vow to me, and the entire Internet!
 And please feel free to offer to pay me $1000 if you fail!
-Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
+Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong (pronounced "chee gung") to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 Today, I'm the director of Flowing Zen, an international organization with students in 48 counties.
-I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people from all over the world how to use qigong for their own stubborn health challenges.
+I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people to use qigong for their own stubborn health challenges.
 If you're ready to get started with qigong, there's no better way than my best selling book, which comes with free videos and meditations.
 The sooner you read my book, the sooner you can start healing!
 Click here to see my book on Amazon.